marisvali/nearby-doctors/README.md

 6. Manually load the csv in an Excel file, sort by distance and further filter and check details about each doctor.
 `doctors_alba_iulia_distances.csv        -> doctors_alba_iulia_distances.xls`

+PS: Did this automation actually save any time, for this particular task?
+I doubt it, there's 42 rows in the output, I could have used Google Maps manually, search for the 42 addresses one by one and write down the distances, in the time it took to get write the first draft of the code (<1 hour).
+And I spent another 2 hours cleaning up and uploading.
+But it was fun and it might help someday for another project.